arjunguha/compsci220-scala/website/reading/scala-basics/index.md

 ## The Scala REPL

-Like many modern languages, Scala has a *REPL*, which you can use to evaluate expressions immediately.
+Like many modern languages, Scala has a *REPL* (read-eval-print loop), which you can use to evaluate expressions immediately.
 To launch the Scala REPL, start a terminal, type in `scala220` and press enter.
 Your screen should look like this:

 ~~~
 student@vm:~$ scala220